Azure-Samples/openhack-devops-proctor/leaderboard/README.md

 The leaderboard's high-level purpose is to calculate and display the downtime for every team's APIs.

 Under the leaderboard subdirectory, you can find these directories which correspond to the components required to achieve the leaderboard goal.
-Go to the root of these folders to see a readme with deeper information on each component.

 ## api